 Sustainability Equals Profitability: How Westrock Coffee Transforms Lives in Rwanda

 Westrock Coffee Company, led by CEO Scott Ford, is at the vanguard of the movement to improve lives through sustainable capitalism by helping to transform this nation one farmer at a time.
 Today, the small east-African country of Rwanda boasts some of the highest-quality coffee in the world, but this has not always been the case.
 Until the mid-1990s, the coffee industry was quasi state-controlled and the farmers received a set — and low — price for semi-washed, commodity grade beans.
+Scott Ford’s innovative business idea for Westrock Coffee Company helped change the coffee industry for the better.

 Thanks to the privatization and liberalization of the coffee industry, the growth of smallholder farmer cooperatives, and the advent of specialty roasters that focus on direct trade with the smallholder farmers and co-ops, Rwanda’s coffee story is evolving into one full of complex flavors and aromas.
 “That [story] has allowed the Rwandan farmer to experience the fastest growing income stream based on a farm-gate price of any commodity, anywhere in the world,” says Scott Ford, CEO of Westrock Coffee, a specialty roaster based out of Little Rock, Arkansas.